 The most common examples of these injuries come from car wrecks.
 Perhaps the simplest case can occur when you are a passenger in a car that rear ends another vehicle.
 When your car’s forward motion stops suddenly, your head keeps on moving until it can go no further, and your head comes to a sudden stop.
 (This is the same process that causes your sack of groceries to crash into the dash when you have to stop suddenly.)
 After your head stops, it is likely that your head will rebound and travel backward.
 This action may repeat itself several times.

 A similar process happens inside the skull.
 The brain is a passenger inside the skull riding only on a thin layer of cerebral spinal fluid.
 Just as your head kept on going when the car stopped suddenly, your brain slides backward until it can go no further and suddenly crashes into the back of the skull.
 A bruising injury occurs to the brain as a result of the direct impact with the skull.

 Now for the cavitation part of the injury.
 Cavitation is the formation of air bubbles in a liquid at low pressure when the liquid is accelerated.
 The sudden movement of the head forward sets up the cavitation process.
 An area of low pressure within the microvascular system (minute blood vessels) at the front of the brain develops.

-To learn more about Coup Contre-Coup injuries, and how it relates to brain injury, contact the Hudson Valley's head injury lawyers at Goldblatt and Associates to schedule a head injury consultation.
-Goldblatt & Associates P.C. serve accident injury victims in Saugerties, Rhinebeck, Chatham, Goshen and Beacon.
-Contact us at toll free at 1-800-567-9888.
-We offer a free initial consultation, and receive no fee unless we are successful.
+To learn more about Coup Contre-Coup injuries, and how it relates to brain injury, contact Goldblatt and Associates to schedule a head injury consultation.
+Goldblatt & Associates P.C. serves accident injury victims in Saugerties, Rhinebeck, Chatham, Goshen, and Beacon.
+Contact us toll-free at 1-800-567-9888.
+We offer a free initial consultation and receive no fee unless we are successful.